 How To Wear Combat Boots: Cool Checks

 Wooly Buffalo checks and clunky combat boots are a match made in grunge heaven.
-Update the ‘90s throwback pairing for modern wear by swapping out the standard flannel shirt for a cool draped scarf, and instead of faded black denim, some technical cargo pants.
+Update the ‘90s throwback pairing for modern wear by swapping out the standard flannel shirt for a luxe long coat.

 How To Wear Combat Boots: Day To Night